GleammerRay/WineSteam/README.md

 It is recommended to use `View` -> `Small Mode` in Steam to minimize crashes and bugs.

 Read [Adding as an App](#adding-as-an-app) for adding Wine Steam to your applications launcher.

+## Uninstalling

+To uninstall WineSteam, run `bash uninstall.sh` and enter "y" to confirm.
+You will be able to install it again by running `bash winesteam.sh`.

 ## Tools